Energy Assessment Services in the UK

 SHOW DESCRIPTION

-A Sustainability Statement shows a range of appropriate sustainability measures and aspects that are to be incorporated into the development and how it relates with its neighbouring area.
+A Sustainability Statement shows a range of appropriate sustainability measures.
+It outlines aspects that developers will incorporate into the development.
+It also explains how the project relates to its neighbouring area.

 They can include sustainability checklists and assessment methodologies such as BREEAM where required.